eficode-academy/rf-advanced-web-katas/README.md

 3. Know how to navigate and avoid common pitfalls with XPaths
 4. Know how to handle iframes
 5. Understand how to create modular keywords
-6. Understand to create and import your own custom libraries
+6. Understand how to create and import your own custom libraries
 7. Know how to use for-loops
 8. Understand when it's better **not** to follow the human behaviour
 9. How to create meaningful documentation